New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 Yes.
 Because our cook prepares meals on site every day, we accommodate dietary requirements directly in the kitchen rather than asking families to bring food in.
 Tell us what your child needs at enrolment and we'll plan around it.
 We're a nut-aware centre.

 Please do.
-We show you all four rooms, you meet the educators, you see the kitchen and the outdoor space, and we answer the questions you didn't know to ask.
+We show you all 4 rooms, you meet the educators, you see the kitchen and the outdoor space, and we answer the questions you didn't know to ask.
 Book through the form below or call us on 02 9858 5333.

 Book a tour